PicusZeus/modern-greek-inflexion/README.md

 Please make sure to update tests as appropriate.

 ## Change Log
+ * 0.1.7 Minor fixes in noun, now works better with additional info on gender and inflection.
  * 0.1.6 Fixed issue with path to pickled db, db included in package
  * 0.1.4 Fixed issue with dependencies, fixed path to greek_corpus db.
  * 0.1.3 Added es, ous neutral nouns, fixed issue with hs, eis nouns, added new pronoun paradigms, added flag 'aklito' for nouns and adjectives.